Sam-Legodi/MeerKAT-correlator-upgrade-imaging-tests/README.md

 # MeerKAT Correlator Upgrade — Imaging Tests

+Reproducible workflows to download (manually), calibrate (if needed), image, source-find, cross-match, and analyze MeerKAT reference and test observations for correlator upgrade imaging verification.
+This repository standardizes the end-to-end process and makes it easy to share results with collaborators.
 Reproducible workflows to download (manually), calibrate (if needed), image, source-find, cross-match, and analyze MeerKAT **reference** and **test** observations for correlator upgrade imaging verification.
 This repository standardizes the end-to-end process and makes it easy to share results with collaborators.